usernameak/grove2-gpl/ReadMe.md

 # GroveEngine 2
 The predecessor to [Winterkit](https://micodev.net/winterkit). **This repository is not going to be maintained further, as the further development will be focused on *Winterkit*.**

+The project in this repository is licensed under **GNU General Public License, Version 3.0**.
+If you need a different license, contact me at `deltacxxw at gmail dot com`.

 Contains a lot of stuff, but the main point of interest (and the most mature part of this project) is the **UI framework**.

 ## Screenshots